 Original Review date: August 2015.
 Tested with Garmin Run HR Strap and 3.20-5.10 firmware (updated May 2016)

 A nicely designed GPS watch with many fantastic features, great interface and companion software.
 Pre-3.60 firmware GPS and distance accuracy were dismal but Garmin has pulled off some impressive updates to improve accuracy considerably.
-The fēnix 3 still won’t win any accuracy awards (the 310XT/910XT still beat it there) but has proven itself to be fairly capable on NZ trails now – with a couple of caveats.
+The fēnix 3 still won’t win any accuracy awards as it still sits below the group average but has proven itself to be fairly capable on NZ trails now – with a couple of caveats.
 Ultra runners take note – real world trail battery life came out at 12.5hrs, and UltraTrac isn’t always a reliable option.
 You’ll be wanting to pack that portable charger for anything longer.

 What kind of trail runner is it good for?